Header Banner

-How To: Jack up a car safely
+How to Jack up a car safely

 Everyone should know how to use the jack that comes with his or her car.
 Try this at home so if you ever get a flat, you'll know where the jack is and how to use it to fix that tire.
 Just watch this video tutorial to see how to jack up a car safely.